jhpyle/docassemble/_docs/installation.md

 1. docassemble: empty namespace package;
 2. docassemble.base: core functionality;
-3. docassemble.webapp: the web application framework
+3. docassemble.webapp: the web application framework; and
 4. docassemble.demo: demonstration interview package

 The `docassemble` package is empty because it is a "namespace" package.
 (This facilitates the use of user-created add-on packages.)
-The core functionality is in the `docassemble.base` package.
+The core functionality of parsing interviews is in the `docassemble.base` package.
 With these two packages only, you can use **docassemble** as an API.
-The `docassemble.webapp` package contains the standard docassemble web application.
-The `docassemble.demo` package contains a demonstration interview.
+The `docassemble.webapp` package contains the standard docassemble web application, and the `docassemble.demo` package contains a demonstration interview.

 To install **docassemble** and its [Python] dependencies into the [Python virtual environment], first transfer ownership of the